nxp-imx/imx-smw/Documentations/API/source/capabilities/hsm.rst

    | HMAC_SHA512  | 512                      | HMAC          | SHA512   |
    +--------------+--------------------------+---------------+----------+

-HMAC Key generation and HMAC generation is not working on all HSM Firmware and may return ``SMW_STATUS_SUBSYSTEM_FAILURE``.
+HMAC Key generation and HMAC generation is not working on all SECO Firmware and may return ``SMW_STATUS_SUBSYSTEM_FAILURE``.

 Operations supported: